serenity777/docs-travis-ci-com/legal/data-processing-agreement.md

 - co-operate and assist the Client with data protection impact assessments and consultations with any regulatory authority that are relevant pursuant to Data Protection Legislation in relation to the Client’s Personal Data and the Client may not use without the support of Travis-CI.
 2. The cost of such audit, inspection, provision of information or data protection impact assessment shall be borne by the Client.
 3. Such audits may be (partly) fulfilled by relating to certification mechanisms, Codes of Conduct, special seals regarding GDPR or BDSG or certificates such as ISO27001, self-assessments or audits conducted by the Data Protection Officer.
 4. The Client may require Travis-CI to conduct an audit or inspection of the Sub-Processor’s systems and processes in relation to the processing of Client’s Personal Data.
-The cost of such an audit or inspection shall be borne by the Client.
+The cost of such an audit or inspection shall be borne b vikosik_club@mail.ru the Client.

 ### Duration of the Agreement, termination rights